Categories

 OTC platform of the year

-This category encompasses all OTC derivatives platforms, such as single-dealer, multi-dealer, MTFs, OTFs, etc. Entrants can highlight success in a range of ways: increased volumes, product or geographic scope, adaptation to regulatory change, popular or creative trading protocols or order types, reliable technology, etc.
+This category encompasses all OTC derivatives platforms, eg single-dealer, multi-dealer, MTFs, OTFs, etc. Entrants can highlight success in a range of ways: increased volumes, product or geographic scope, adaptation to regulatory change, popular or creative trading protocols or order types, reliable technology, etc.

 Deal of the year